Vernacular Architecture of Traditional African Village Huts

 Zulu Huts in South Africa

-In order to build a Zulu hut, it was first necessary to first create a frame by bending wooden poles inward toward the center.
+In order to build a Zulu hut, it was necessary to first create a frame by bending wooden poles inward toward the center.
 Then, the frame is covered by weaving a thatch of dried grasses and eventually creating a dome-shaped structure.

 African village huts- Zulu huts